yetanotherion/jmoab_migration/12_what_is_missing.md

 - Gradle scripts are good:
    - far easier to extend
-   - allows and encourage designs based on convention
+   - allows and encourages designs based on convention

 --